 I attended college for 2 years full time studying for the NNEB, the main childcare qualification at the time.
 I also gained experience in placements from hospital work, working in crèches and private families.
-I started work with children with special needs but after a year decided I wanted to be a nanny working with babies.
-My first nanny job was for 4 month old twins, which was scary to begin with, but soon I loved it.
+I started working with children with special needs but after a year decided I wanted to be a nanny working with babies.
+My first nanny job was for 4-month-old twins, which was scary to begin with, but soon I loved it.
 I then spent many years working as a nanny with babies.
-Then I was recommended by a prior family to take on a newborn position, working 6 days a week 24hours a day.
+Then I was recommended by a prior family to take on a newborn position, working 6 days a week 24 hours a day.
 I worked both in the UK and abroad and really enjoyed myself for many years.

 Q: What does a typical posting look like?

 This varies depending on whether you are a sole charge maternity nurse or if you are working alongside the mother and therefore caring for her as well as her new baby (and not forgetting the partner).
 As a sole charge maternity nurse you may not see much of the parents and might be working with several staff members.
 This does vary though.
 If you are working with the mother directly, then you will be supporting, guiding, reassuring, demonstrating what to do, and listening to her concerns as well as meeting the baby’s wellbeing and development.
 So there is really no typical posting – all families are individual and unique in their needs.

 Q: What do you find to be the most rewarding aspect of being a maternity nurse?